TheBIMsider/just-the-fields/README.md

 ## Getting started with templates

 - Click **Download** in the Templates panel to get a starter file
-- Or open `templates/index.html` for examples
+- Or open `templates/index.html` for examples (save the file locally if it opens in your browser)
 - Edit paths and labels
 - Upload the template back into JTF